 The average price range for flued heaters is from $1200 to $2200.

-What to look for in unflued gas heaters
+What to look for in portable gas heaters

-There are two different types of unflued gas heater:
+There are two different types of portable, or unflued gas heaters:

 - Convection heaters rely on the natural movement of hot air, but also have a fan to speed things up.
 They're often electronically controlled, which means they have, for example, a thermostat and a remote control.
 A thermostat is particularly useful, as it provides better temperature control than the heat and fan settings on models that aren't electronically controlled.
 However, electronically controlled models also use standby power — some more than 10W.
 The external surfaces on convectors shouldn't get very hot.